...

 3. Soft-Bristle Brush or Sponge: For scrubbing the surface.

-4. Fine-Grit Sandpaper (between 120 and 220 grit): To smoothen rough areas.
+4. Fine-Grit Sandpaper (between 120 and 220 grit): To smooth rough areas.

 6. Primer for Vinyl Siding: To ensure paint adhesion.